VishalJR76/serverless/docs/getting-started.md

 ## Remove Your Service

-If you want to delete your service, run `remove`.
+If you want to delete your service,dont run.
 This will delete all the AWS resources created by your project and ensure that you don't incur any unexpected charges.
 It will also remove the service from Serverless Dashboard.

 ```bash
 sls remove